0x67757300/uHTTP/README.md

 µHTTP emerged from the need of a simple web framework.
 It's great for micro-services, small applications, AND monolithic monsters.

+_In µHTTP there is no hidden logic.
+Everything is what it seems._

 ### Why

 - Stupid simple, seriously, there are maybe 15 lines of "real" code in it. _No external dependencies._